ANGEL OF MERCY

-Slachta and the Grey Sisters (the order she founded) are credited with saving over 1,000 lives.
+Slachta and the Sisters of Social Service (the order she founded) are credited with saving over 1,000 lives.
 Hundreds of letters of safe conduct were obtained by the sisters from the International Red Cross, the Swedish Embassy and the Papal Nuncio.

 Sister Margaret Slachta, SSS

 • In 2006, a shoot at Budapest's St. Stephen Basilica documented the beatification ceremony for Sára Salkaházi of the Sisters of Social Service.
 Sister Sára was murdered by the Nazis in 1944 along with several people she was helping to hide.

 • In April 2008, interviews were filmed with Marika and László Somogyi in Kensington, California.
 Marika Somogyi was eight years old when her parents gave her to Sister Slachta to protect her.
 Her story is an anchor piece in the film.